MasatakaNakamura/remark/Markdown.md

 Basically, remark transforms a Markdown-formatted chunk of text into individual slides in a slideshow.
 What differentiates remark from similar tools, is that it does all of its work using nothing but JavaScript, running locally in your browser.

+All regular Markdown formatting rules apply with only a single exception:

+* A line containing three dashes constitutes a new slide (not a horizontal rule, `<hr />`)

-A simple Markdown text like the one below represents a slideshow with two slides, each with a heading and a line of text representing the current slide number:
+Thus, a simple Markdown text like the one below represents a slideshow with two slides:

 ```
 # Slide 1